Our Latest News

 Symphony agar also contains growth promoters to allow mold and yeast results to be counted and reported at 3 days instead of 5 days.
 This shorter time period gets results reported more quickly and reduces the risk of unreadable plates from common molds that spread over time.

-The studies performed for method LI-00.753 implementation at our facility showed comparable recovery of target organisms to NQA-00.4100, while providing the above benefits.
+Studies at NQAC for method LI-00.753 implementation showed comparable recovery of target organisms to NQA-00.4100, while providing the above benefits.

-The studies also showed comparable recovery of osmophilic mold and yeast strains to NQA-00.4420 in high sugar products, however equivalency to this method has not yet been fully evaluated.
+The studies showed comparable recovery of osmophilic mold and yeast strains to NQA-00.4420 in high sugar products.
+However, equivalency to this method has not yet been fully evaluated.

 Can this method tell me what type of mold or yeast is present?